 MUSC’s dual degree Dentist Scientist Training Program (DSTP) begins with 1 year of dental school, followed by ~4 years of research, and then the final 3 years of the dental school curriculum.
 This paradigm helps students concentrate on their research and/or clinical work for better retention and offers a more satisfactory blend of academic and patient experiences.
-Additionally, dental students need continuity in their clinical training to maintain the skills acquired during their 2nd year of preclinical, laboratory-based dental classes.
-To stimulate and promote integration of the basic research skills and interests likely to be acquired during the years of PhD training, we plan to provide 2 new opportunities for DSTP students to gain knowledge about and actively participate in clinical and translational research.
+Additionally, dental students need continuity in their clinical training to maintain the skills acquired during their second year of preclinical, laboratory-based dental classes.
+To stimulate and promote integration of the basic research skills and interests likely to be acquired during the years of PhD training, we plan to provide two new opportunities for DSTP students to gain knowledge about and actively participate in clinical and translational research.

 NIH Training Opportunities